AI-Enthusiast/EP_aStar/README.txt

 1. "cd" into the directory containing "main.py"
-2. Run the program by typing "python main.py [-file FILE]" (FILE is a csv for simplicities sake) or
+2. Run the program by typing "python3 main.py [-file FILE]" (FILE delimiter is '\n') or
 2. Directly pass instructions to the program using any of the following commands.
 usage: main.py [-h] [-setState STATE] [-randomizeState RANDOM]